Hours: 8:30AM-5PM CST

 Restricted Records: No juvenile or adoption records released

-Contact the Lake County Recorder Office if you would like to find vital records, such as birth, death, marriage, divorce, and real estate records.
+Contact the Lake County Office of the County Recorder if you would like to find vital records, such as birth, death, marriage, divorce, and real estate records.

 Phone: 847-377-2575